-Your securities will be pooled together with our other clients' securities (we call this an "Omnibus Account") with a third party depositary in the name of eToro Europe on behalf of our clients.
+Your securities will be pooled together with our other clients' securities (we call this an "Omnibus Account") with a third party depositary in the name of etoro Europe on behalf of our clients.
 In such case, it may not be possible to separate your securities from those of other clients.